mikakallberg/cozycorner/testing.md

 ## General Testing
 - Tested the:
      - Collaps of the NavBar
-     - Toggle of the Navbar
+     - NavBar in different views
-     - Responsiveness of the layout
+     - Responsiveness of the layout down to 320px.
      - upload of images to Cloudinary from UI
      - Login
         - error thrown if wrong username